Prepping & Preparedness Level 1 is being prepared for up to two solid weeks of disruption.

 It’s really pretty easy to be prepared to this extent.
-That said, and perhaps surprisingly, most people are only prepared for up to 3 days of disruption before they would need to resupply.
+That said, and perhaps surprisingly, most people are only prepared for less than one week of disruption before they would need to resupply.

-If you want to get started prepping and you’re not quite sure how to go about it, I can almost guarantee that once you begin taking action you will become motivated and easily make it to level 2.
+If you want to get started prepping, and you’re not quite sure how to go about it, I can almost guarantee that once you begin taking action you will become motivated and will also make it to level 2.

 If all you do is complete level 1 and 2, you will be set up for most all ‘typical’ disruptions that are most likely to come your way.

 What is Level 1 Preparedness?

 First, it is NOT preparing for Armageddon, SHTF collapse, or “doom and gloom”.